Friday, March 7th, 2025

 Lindsay Watkins

-Lindsay joined UNH Cooperative Extension as a Forest Resources Field Specialist (AKA County Forester) for Strafford and Belknap Counties in September 2021.
-Previously, she worked as a consulting forester and arborist in the San Juan Islands, Washington.
-She considers New Hampshire her chosen home state and prior to her detour to the upper left corner of the country, she worked for the Appalachian Mountain Club, the Nature Conservancy, and the US Forest Service.
-She has an M.S. from the Field Naturalist Program at the University of Vermont, and a B.S. in Natural Resources from Cornell.
+Lindsay is UNH Cooperative Extension’s Field Specialist in Forest Resources, also known as the County Forester, for Strafford County and Belknap County.
+Before joining Extension in 2023, she worked as a consulting forester and arborist in the San Juan Islands in Washington, but she considers New Hampshire her "chosen home state."
+Prior to her detour to the upper left corner of the country, she worked for the Appalachian Mountain Club, the Nature Conservancy, and the US Forest Service.
+Lindsay has an M.S. from the Field Naturalist Program at the University of Vermont and a B.S. in Natural Resources from Cornell, and she considers herself a "Professional Tree Nerd."

 Wendy Weisiger